Provision of Services

 PROVISION OF SERVICES REGULATIONS 2009

 The principal of Thompson Taraz Rand is Andrew S Rand BA FCA.
-Associates are Ian E Maddison BSc FCA, Alison Hair FCCA ATT=, Craig Lockley BA (Hons) FCCA, Ben Howe FCCA, Simon Tu BSc ACA and James Doggett FCCA CTA.
-The firm is registered to carry on audit work in the UK and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.
+Associates are Ian E Maddison BSc FCA, Craig Lockley BA (Hons) FCCA, Ben Howe FCCA, Simon Tu BSc ACA and Chris Whiteoak BSc CTA.
+The firm is registered to carry on audit work in the UK and Ireland and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.